vtx22/SPARQS/README.md

 Total message length: 4 + NVAL * 5 + 2

-NVAL is the string length / 5.
+NVAL is the string `length / 5`.
 If the length is not divisible by 5, 1 - 4 padding bytes are added.
-NVAL is then length / 5 + 1
+NVAL is then `length / 5 + 1`

 ## Header
-The heade consists of the following 4 bytes
+The header consists of the following 4 bytes
 | Name | Length [Byte] | Description |
 | ---- | ---- | ---- |
 | SIG | 1 | Signature byte for message and receiver identification |